Dataprofessional2/Bellabeat_Analysis/README.md

 ON da.Id = ms.Id AND da.Activity_Date = ms.date ;

+-- This query calculates the average number of steps and average sedentary minutes (used here as a proxy for sleep) -- for each user, by joining daily activity and sleep data using user ID and date.
 SELECT da.Id,AVG(Total_Steps) AS AvgSteps, AVG(Sedentary_Minutes) AS AvgSleep FROM  bellabeat-analysis-458115.BellaBeat_Data.daily_activities as da JOIN